mmohajer9/javascript-notes/G - OOP In Javascript/1 - notes.md

 11. When you use **`this`** in some method of the base class , if you then called it on the object that is based on the subclass , this in the base class will refer to the concrete object on which you called it not on the base class. **IT IS VERY IMPORTANT**
     ![this-in-base-class](./this-in-base-class.png)

+12. The order of class initialization, as defined by JavaScript, is:

+   1. The base class fields are initialized
+   2. The base class constructor runs
+   3. The derived class fields are initialized
+   4. The derived class constructor runs
+   5. This means that the base class constructor saw its own value for name during its own constructor, because the derived class field initializations hadn’t run yet.